 Google Sheets is a feature-rich and easy-to-use spreadsheet tool with a fantastic set of features that allow users to create and manage their spreadsheets.
 Unfortunately, because it’s so powerful, it’s also quite complicated.
 Sometimes working out something as simple as using not equal to can be a little beyond a beginner’s reach.

 Using operators in Google Sheets can be a great way to compare values in different cells.
-This article will discuss the Google Sheets not equal operator, how it works, and how to use it.
+This article will discuss the Google Sheets Not Equal To operator, how it works, and how to use it.

-How to use the Google Not Equal Function or Operator
+How To Use the Google Sheets Not Equal To Operator

 Download Our Templates